sampsyo/bril/docs/tools/bench.md

 * `sum-bit`: Print the number of 1-bits in the binary representation of the input integer.
 * `sum-divisors`: Prints the positive integer divisors of the input integer, followed by the sum of the divisors.
 * `sum-sq-diff`: Output the difference between the sum of the squares of the first *n* natural numbers and the square of their sum.
+* `two-sum`: Print the indices of two distinct elements in the list [2, 7, 11, 13] whose sum equals the input.
 * `up-arrow`: Computes [Knuth's up arrow][uparrow] notation, with the first argument being the number, the second argument being the number of Knuth's up arrows, and the third argument being the number of repeats.
 * `vsmul`: Multiplies a constant scalar to each element of a large array.
 Tests the performance of vectorization optimizations.
 * `reverse`: Compute number with reversed digits (e.g. 123 -> 321).